Entitled Social Media Influencer Blasts Innocent Las Vegas Bar

 Unjustified Attack

-“Karma will get her,” Ayala vowed vengeance on the poor employee as he stormed through the B gates in Terminal 1, searching for another place to sit and eat his Einstein’s bagel.
-“The universe is always on my side.
-I’m divinely protected.”
+“Karma will get her,” Ayala said of the employee as he stormed through the B gates in Terminal 1, searching for another place to sit and eat his Einstein’s feast.

 Ayala should have lost everyone who was still on his side at the point in his video in which he added: “Look who’s gonna lose her job in a couple of days because I’m gonna do some magic.”

-Instead, Ayala’s loyal followers then deluged the B Lounge’s Yelp page, taking its 2.5-star rating down to 1.5 with 75 single-star reviews posted in a few hours before Yelp disabled reviewing on the page.
+But Ayala’s followers remained loyal, deluging the B Lounge’s Yelp page with 75 scathing single-star reviews.
+In a couple of hours, these took the establishment’s respectable 2.5-star rating down to 1.5 before Yelp disabled reviewing on the page.

-“This lady right here needs to be fired she is rude, and if she is a supervisor yall should be ashamed,” wrote Yelp user Regina C. from Dallas in her review, who posted a photo of the employee.
+“This lady right here needs to be fired she is rude, and if she is a supervisor yall should be ashamed,” wrote Yelp user Regina C. from Dallas in her review, posting a photo of the employee she isolated from Ayala’s video.

-Yelp explained its decision to shut down the page by stating it was investigating “whether the content you see here reflects actual consumer experiences rather than the recent events.”
+Yelp explained its decision to shut down the bar’s page by stating it was investigating “whether the content you see here reflects actual consumer experiences rather than the recent (news) events.”